tidalcycles/strudel/CONTRIBUTING.md

 ## Package Workflow

 The project is split into multiple [packages](https://github.com/tidalcycles/strudel/tree/main/packages) with independent versioning.
-When you run `npm i` on the root folder, [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) will symlink all packages in the `node_modules` folder.
-This will allow any js file to import `@strudel.cycles/<package-name>` to get the local version, which allows developing multiple packages at the same time
+When you run `pnpm i` on the root folder, [pnpm workspaces](https://pnpm.io/workspaces) will install all dependencies of all subpackages.
+This will allow any js file to import `@strudel.cycles/<package-name>` to get the local version, allowing to develop multiple packages at the same time.

 ## Package Publishing